Techmo2/Sobel_Image_Processor/README.md

 This project was created as something for me to do in my free time, optimizations will be infrequent, but are planned.

-Currently the program is single threaded and takes ~20 seconds to process the included image on a 6700HQ.
+~~Currently the program is single threaded and takes ~20 seconds to process the included image on a 6700HQ.~~ The execution time was reduced.
+The current provided image takes ~0.7 seconds to complete with the current test, although i'm not sure how quickly the larger image would be processed.
-For the sake of your sanity, I recommend using smaller images.

 For larger images, larger kernels are required to obtain the desired results.
 The current image uses the 7x7 kernel, there is a 3x3 kernel available for smaller images.